 RALEIGH - Passengers along the Raleigh to Charlotte rail corridor will be able to directly experience some of the benefits of the Piedmont Improvement Program following a project milestone last week.

 Thanks to the Duke Curve realignment project, passengers – and freight –will be able to travel at increased speeds near the Rowan/Davidson County line.
-Previously, trains in the area had to slow down for the curve and could only go at maximum speeds of 45 miles per hour, while after the improvements, passenger trains will be able to travel at up to 65 miles per hour.
+Previously, trains in the area had to slow down for the curve and could only go at maximum speeds of 45 miles per hour, while after the improvements, passenger trains will be able to travel at up to 65 mph.

 “This marks a significant step toward the PIP project’s goals of improving efficiency and travel times of trains along the Raleigh to Charlotte rail corridor,” said Rail Director Paul Worley.